 Born | Felipe Massa 25 April 1981 São Paulo, Brazil |

 This success naturally attracted the attention of Formula One teams.
 In 2002, Massa secured a race seat with Sauber, partnering with Nick Heidfeld.
-Despite showing clear talent, Massa made several rookie mistakes and incurred a one-race suspension, causing him to miss the 2002 US Grand Prix and consequently dropped by the team at the end of the season.
+Despite showing obvious talent, Massa made several rookie mistakes and incurred a one-race suspension, causing him to miss the 2002 US Grand Prix and consequently dropped by the team at the end of the season.
 The following season, he was a test driver for Ferrari before returning to Sauber, where he raced alongside Giancarlo Fisichella in 2004 and Jacques Villeneuve in 2005.

 Massa lost his seat when BMW bought out Sauber, which was a blessing.
-Ferrari offered him a spot alongside Michael Schumacher at Maranello.
+Ferrari offered him a spot alongside Michael Schumacher.
 In his first season with Ferrari in 2006, Massa earned his first career podium at the 2006 European Grand Prix at the Nurburgring and his first victory at the 2006 Turkish Grand Prix.
 He won again in Brazil, becoming the first Brazilian to win his home race since Ayrton Senna.

 In 2008, Massa won the Brazilian GP again but narrowly missed out on the world title.
 For a brief moment, he was world champion until Lewis Hamilton secured the necessary fifth place at the final corner, creating the iconic image of a proud but emotional Massa on his home podium.

-The following year, Massa suffered a severe injury in Hungary when debris from another car struck his helmet during practice.
+The following year, Massa suffered a severe head injury in Hungary when debris from another car struck his helmet during practice.
 His condition was initially life-threatening but stable, and he made a full recovery.
 Although he missed the rest of the season, he made an emotional return to Sao Paulo to wave the chequered flag at the 2009 Brazilian Grand Prix.

-Massa’s frustration at being seen as the perpetual wingman to senior teammates, including Kimi Raikkonen and Fernando Alonso, peaked during the 2010 German Grand Prix.
+Massa’s frustration at being seen as the enduring wingman to Ferrari teammates, including Kimi Raikkonen and Fernando Alonso, peaked during the 2010 German Grand Prix.
 His race engineer, Rob Smedley, infamously radioed, “Fernando is faster than you.
 Can you confirm you understood that message?”—a coded team order to let Alonso pass.
 Massa left Ferrari at the end of 2013 and joined Williams, where he secured five more podiums before announcing his retirement at the end of 2016.

 However, after the unexpected retirement of Nico Rosberg following his 2016 championship win, Massa was called back to Williams for the 2017 season to fill the seat alongside Lance Stroll, as Valtteri Bottas moved to Mercedes.
 He retired at the end of the season, with his last race at the 2017 Abu Dhabi Grand Prix.